ScottSyms/RustAISe/README.md

 The receiving thread parses the single line position messages, and forwards the results to a file writer as a JSON packet.
 Multiline sentences are passed to a second pool of threads that cache and reassemble sentence fragments.
 Again these results are forwarded to the file writer as a JSON string.

+Because processing is handed off to competing concurrent threads, there's no order guarantees in output.
+Queuing delays and differences in processing time will ensure the output for each report is not in the same order as the input.

 ![Program overview](flow.png)

 The following are some of the highlights of the program.